skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The boy pushes on the bottom of the door.
-The huge timbers that make up the door have come loose and can swing forward a bit, creating a gap that is easily usable by a ten-year-old, but is a bit tight for Eomer.
-By the time Eomer has wiggled through, he can see the boy is following a well-traveled dirt path up the side of a hill.
-Eomer jogs after him.
+The huge timbers that make up the door have come loose and can swing forward a bit, creating a gap that is easily usable by a ten-year-old, but is a bit tight for Eomier.
+By the time Eomier has wiggled through, he can see the boy is following a well-traveled dirt path up the side of a hill.
+Eomier jogs after him.

 A twenty minute walk takes him to the top of the hill where a modest